Francis Fergusson

-Born in New Mexico, he attended Harvard University, where he befriended future physicist J. Robert Oppenheimer.
+Born in New Mexico, he completed high school at The Ethical Culture School in New York City, where he befriended future physicist J. Robert Oppenheimer.
+The two later attended Harvard University together.
 He then received a Rhodes Scholarship and studied briefly at Oxford University before traveling to France where he befriended Sylvia Beach of Shakespeare and Company.
 Returning to New York City, he took acting classes with the Polish director Richard Boleslavski and wrote drama criticism for the Herald Tribune.
 In the early 1930s he founded the drama division of the then new Bennington College in southwestern Vermont.
 After nearly a decade at Bennington, he moved on to teach at Indiana University and then at Rutgers University, where he taught comparative literature.
 Among his students were poet Robert Pinsky and fiction writer Alan Cheuse.